 Values are what guide you in your life and work.
 What values are important to you, and how have they influenced you?

-When announcing the essays, Smith followed this new question with the commentary, “Our goal this year is to uncover what motivates and inspires you.
+This second Kellogg MBA essay question makes another appearance in the Kellogg application.
+When first announcing the essay, Smith followed this question with the commentary, “Our goal … is to uncover what motivates and inspires you.
 What drives you?
 How will this make you a meaningful member of the Kellogg community?”
 This question reflects Kellogg’s interest in identifying students who are in a position to contribute meaningfully to the school’s community.
 Candidates will be well served by some deep reflection on this topic, with the ultimate goal of offering insight into how they have enacted—and will continue to enact—their defining values.

 If you are struggling to determine your defining values, you may try to ‘work backwards’ when crafting this essay via a simple exercise.